Ashishkasaudhan/qseok_on_aks/README.md

 ## Installing QSEoK on Azure Kubernetes Services (AKS)

-You need the Azure CLI.
-Open Powershell
+Clone or download this git and put it into a new folder of your choice.
+You will need the <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli">Azure CLI</a> to work.
+Open Powershell or SH and login to your Azure account.
 ```
 az login
 ```